25prabhu10/notes/docs/Languages/Git/Git.md

   git config --global color.ui true
   ```

-We can modify configurations from the CLI or by directly modifying the configuration file.
+We can modify configurations from the CLI or by directly modifying the configuration file

 - Add this to automatically create a new upstream branch for your local branch